daviddorf2023/mobile_hdemg_exo/README.md

   - ```sudo make install```
   - ```sudo modprobe pcan```

+### GPIO Pin Configuration
+In order to use PWM and other additional GPIO modifications, the steps below must be taken:
+- Download the NVIDIA GPIO interface library with `git clone https://github.com/NVIDIA/jetson-gpio.git`
+- In the root of the cloned directory, run `sudo python3 setup.py install`
+- Run the following commands to add permissions to access the GPIO user group:
+  - `sudo groupadd -f -r gpio`
+  - `sudo usermod -a -G gpio your_user_name` and replace your_user_name with the one in your command line interface
+  - `sudo cp lib/python/Jetson/GPIO/99-gpio.rules /etc/udev/rules.d/`
+  - `sudo udevadm control --reload-rules && sudo udevadm trigger`
+  - `sudo /opt/nvidia/jetson-io/jetson-io.py` and change Pin 33 in the pinmux configuration to enable PWM on Pin 33.
+Save and reboot when prompted for the hardware changes to properly initiate.
+  - [Optional] Run `python3 simple_pwm.py` from the Jetson GPIO repository cloned previously to test PWM on Pin 33.
+If a 3V LED is attached to Pin 33 and GND it should dim and brighten from the changing PWM GPIO output.
+Alternatively, test the pin with an oscilloscope to read the square wave.

 ###  Repository
 - Create a directory with a subdirectory called ```src```
 - Navigate into ```src``` and clone the GitHub repository with ```git clone https://github.com/Technaid-S-L/technaid_h3_ankle_ros_python```